nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Recording unpaid tuition fee of a student: `owe`

 Updates the amount of tuition fee owed by a specified student after a lesson.
+You should use the [`settle` command](#settling-outstanding-fees-from-students-settle) to settle the tuition fee owed by the student after he/she pay for the outstanding fees.

 **Format:** `owe INDEX hr/HOURS_OWED`